kenvb/badusb/docs/090encore1.md

 To test this, put the “screen turn off” option to 1 minute in your windows power options.
 Without your “mouse jiggler”, your screen should turn off after 1 minute.
 With your mouse jiggler, it should remain accessible.

 > This is not something you should use in a corporate environment to prevent yourself from logging off or to circumvent security policies.
-Usage of this will be frowned upon!
+Usage of this will be frowned :suspect: upon!